 If no travel commenced, a Travel Allowance is not entered.
 For example, Reports to reconcile expenses from a canceled trip or accidental card charges.
 Do not enter a Travel Allowance if you were not in travel status.

-- The Travel Allowance is prompted when you create an Expense Report
+Important: The Travel Allowance is not automatically prompted when you create a Report

-- Answering “Yes” to “Does this trip contain ‘Per Diem Meals’?” initiates the Travel Allowance
+- Answering “Yes, I want to claim Travel Allowance” initiates the Travel Allowance

-- If the Report is already created, you can assign the Travel Allowance from the "Details" drop-down menu
+- If the Report is already created, assign a Travel Allowance from Details>Travel Allowance: New Itinerary

 - Use the time you departed from or returned to your home/duty station

 - If your trip includes personal time, enter the business-only itinerary from the cost comparison